Other Guides

 File copy on external drive is not a reliable OneDrive backup

-5. Using Desktop Backup Software For OneDrive Backups
+5. Using Desktop Backup Software for OneDrive Backups

 Desktop backup software is very effective in ensuring the safety of files stored on a workstation.
-However, with OneDrive, files and folders that seem to be stored on the computer can, in fact, only exist in the cloud.
-These are called “On-demand files” and effectively they’re just links to files in the cloud.
+However, with OneDrive, files and folders that seem to be stored on the computer may, in fact, only exist in the cloud.
+These are called “on-demand files” and effectively they’re just links to files in the cloud.
 Besides that, as mentioned above, not every OneDrive folder will be synced on the desktop.
 Finally, users can use OneDrive in the browser without local file copies.
 Of course, only a discreet OneDrive backup solution can guarantee that each file and folder is backed up.

 Desktop backup software might not backup OneDrive properly